markhoiland/AzureArc-AzPolicy-AllowedExtensions/README.md

 - If `az policy state` commands are not available, add/update the policy extension: `az extension add --name policy` or update your Azure CLI.
 - Permission errors: confirm you have Policy Contributor or Owner at the scope.

-Maintenance notes
-- `Deploy-Policy-AzCLI.ps1` was designed to be minimal and robust for interactive CLI usage.
-If you prefer automation via ARM templates or PowerShell Az cmdlets, there are alternate scripts in the repository for that workflow.

-If you want, I can:
-- Add a sample `assignment-params.json` file to this folder.
-- Create a small README section showing how to run these scripts in an Azure DevOps/Pipeline.